Using the shapes layer#

 Shapes data#

-The input data to the shapes layer must be a list of NxD numpy array, with each array containing the coordinates of the N vertices in D dimensions that make up the shape.
+The input data to the shapes layer must be a list of NxD NumPy array, with each array containing the coordinates of the N vertices in D dimensions that make up the shape.
 The ordering of these dimensions is the same as the ordering of the dimensions for image layers.
-This list of arrays is always accessible through the layer.data property and will grow or shrink as new shapes are either added or deleted.
+This list of arrays is always accessible through the layer.data property and will grow or shrink as new shapes are added or deleted.
 By storing data as a list of arrays it is possible for each shape to have a different number of vertices in it.
-This is especially useful when drawing polygons or paths.
+This is especially useful when drawing polygons and paths.

 Adding different shape types#

 Right now the shapes layer supports 5 types of shapes, Lines, Rectangles, Ellipses, Polygons, and Paths.
 When adding new data can set the shape type through the shape_type keyword argument, as either a single shape type if all the shapes to be added have the same type or as a list of shape types if some of the shapes have different types.
 The actual shape types of all the shapes is accessible through the layer.shape_types property.
-Selecting different shape creation tools will cause shapes of the different types to be added.

-Lines consist of two vertices representing the end points of the line.
-The line creation tool can be selected from the layer control panel or by pressing the L key when the shapes layer is selected.
+• Lines consist of two vertices representing the end points of the line.
+The line creation tool can be selected from the layer control panel or by pressing the l key when the shapes layer is selected.
 When adding a new line the first click will coordinates of the first endpoint and the second click will mark the coordinates of the second endpoint.
 You’ll then be able to add another line.

 Adding new shapes#